zeusdeux/c-node-native-addon-example/Readme.md

 # No npm install necessary either btw.
 ```

+And as always with JS, there's noise to ask kindly to stfu.
+If `npm` is yelling about updates, run `npm config set update-notifier false` to shut it up.

 ## Learnings

 - `.node` extension is necessary for `node` to actually load the addon